 02 of 06

-Hard as it may be to believe, the Brits eat 4 billion sprouts at Christmas.
+Hard as it may be to believe, the Brits eat four billion sprouts at Christmas.
 Supermarkets and greengrocers shelves groan under the weight of these delightful, nut-sized veggies.

 The most popular way to serve sprouts is to steam them.
 This is also the healthiest way as it retains the most nutrients.
 But there is growing popularity to roast them.
 Roasting Brussels sprouts intensifies the flavor and gives them an almost nutty taste.